 A personalized recommendation engine queues up product recommendations that are unique for every viewer or subscriber.

-The engine uses the customer’s buying and browsing history to create a profile that leads to recommendations specific to that customer.
-If a shopper is clicking on turtlenecks, the recommendations engine will show turtlenecks that haven’t been viewed yet.
+The engine uses the customer's buying and browsing history to create a profile that leads to recommendations specific to that customer.
+If a shopper clicks on turtlenecks, the recommendation engine will show turtlenecks that haven't been viewed yet.
 It might also show similar brands (to those viewed) or similar categories.

 If a customer has recently purchased furniture in a specific style, they would see furniture similar to that when they shop online, or a promotional email would include recommendations that match their recent purchase.